An Experts Guide to Selling Event Tickets Online

 6. Get in touch with people who have been to previous events

-If you plan on holding your event more than once then repeat customers are key to ensuring that your event is a long-term success.
+If you plan on holding your event more than once, then repeat customers are key to ensuring that your event is a long-term success.

 One of the cheapest and easiest ways to promote your event is to reach out to people who you’ve already had contact with - anyone who’s previously bought a ticket to your event.
 You might find that they won’t all rush to buy tickets at the pre-release stage so make sure that you put some creative thought into other ways that you can reward them for their loyalty.